odoo/documentation/content/applications/sales/sales/products_prices/products/variants.rst

 variant can be deactivated.

 To deactivate a particular product variant, go to :menuselection:`Sales --> Products --> Products` and select the relevant product.
-Next, click on the :guilabel:`Configure Variants` button, open the relevant product variant attribute value form (in this example, the :guilabel:`White Color` attribute), and then click on :guilabel:`Edit`.
+Next, click on the :guilabel:`Configure` button next to the relevant attribute value.
+Then select the relevant value (in this example, the :guilabel:`White Color` attribute), and then click on :guilabel:`Edit`.

 In the :guilabel:`Exclude for` section, click :guilabel:`Add a line` and select any product(s) and/or specific attribute values that are currently unavailable.
 Finally, click :guilabel:`Save` to